Azores itinerary: 3 beautiful islands in 10 days

 The second day of this Azores itinerary takes you to the wild and rugged eastern part of Sao Miguel.
 Get ready for a scenic road trip through lush forests, steep mountains and jaw-dropping coastal landscapes.

 Visit Farol do Arnel lighthouse for a wonderful view of Sao Miguel’s east coast and go for a refreshing dip at the small harbor below it.
 Then head to Miradouro da Ponta do Sossego.
-This lush mountainside flower garden offers one of the most iconic views on the island so don’t miss it!
+This lush mountainside flower garden offers one of the most iconic views on the island and is a must-visit place.

-A view of the east coast of Sao Miguel with its steep cliffs covered with lush vegetation.
+A view of the east coast of Sao Miguel with its turquoise ocean and steep cliffs covered with lush vegetation.

 Miradouro da Ponta do Sossego